bitspresso/whatever-works/Readme.md

 - **integration of multiple wallets**
 - **integration of non EVM DNs**

-  for a given DN, WW will able to check proof of ownership for EVM & not EVM DNs, current address & attached ones (WW will allow you to bond DNs to a selected, 'mother' one).
+  for a given DN, WW will able to check proof of ownership for EVM & not EVM DNs, current address & attached ones (WW will allow you to bond DNs to a selected, 'main' one).
 <br> will allow you to set behaviour & lifetime for you to set conditional executions. (drop & redirect, one-time round, multiple use).